Daniel J. Frey

 Found and lost.

-Walls are built by a people who are afraid.
+Walls are built by people who are afraid.

 We, the people of the United States, have never been afraid.